 Quick, what’s the difference between Ernest Hemingway, William Faulkner, and Andre Norton?
 And chromosomes don’t count.
 All are fiction writers, all write in the mid-20th Century, all are acknowledged as masters in their genres.
 And all have very, very different authorial voices.

 This is also true of the Mad Genii.
-You can’t mistake one of my stories for one of Sarah’s or Daves, or Brian Torgeson, or Karen Mayers.
+You can’t mistake one of my stories for one of Sarah’s or Daves, or Brad Torgersen, or Karen Myers.
 We all have different takes on the world, write different kinds of fiction, and sound different for all that we use the same basic English building blocks.
 Some have a much more distinctive voice than others, and some of us change things a little depending on the kind of story and character we are telling.
 Dave uses more dialect.
 Sarah has more in-world tech jargon (but not always).
 I tend to get a bit florid in my descriptions, and use more antiquated verbiage.
 Each style and genre appeals to different readers, as it should.

 Nota bene: Authorial voice is different from character voice.
 Each character will (or should) sound different unless you have a reason for them to blur together.
 The Artful Dodger has a very different voice than does Mr. Pickwick or Ebenezer Scrooge, even though they are all creations of Charles Dickens.
 Characters have their own ways of seeing, moving, speaking, and you as the author should respect that.
 Author voice is the difference between, oh, Dickens, Hemingway, Nora Roberts, and William Faulkner, to look at extreme examples.